ccarse/columbus-tonight/README.md

-# oakland-tonight
+# columbus-tonight
-A nightly event aggregator for Oakland, CA
+A nightly event aggregator for Columbus, CA

 ##install